ActuallyHappening/bevy_xpbd_3d_parenting/README.md

 | ---- | --------- | ---------------------- |
 | 0.12 | 0.3.3     | 0.1.0									|
 | 0.13 | 0.4.2		 | 0.2.0									|

+## Developing notes
+`cargo t` for testing, which runs:
+- Every combination of feature flags
+- A variety of `proptest`s